BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-06-challenges.md

 ### 🟢 [Challenge 2: The Quantum Thief 💎](./challenges/challenge-02-quantum-thief.md)

-A developer claims their cross-chain vault is "unbreakable" and left thousands of precious Labrys tokens as a challenge.
-Find the exploit and drain their vault's across all chains.

-**Already Deployed**: Vulnerable contracts on 3 testnets waiting to be exploited.
+A Rival OApp developer has created a "secure" vault that uses cross chain Oapp messaging to secure their tokens... or so they think.
+They're so confident that they've left 1000 Labrys tokens in thier main vault deployed on Base.

+“If you can drain our vault, the tokens are yours.”

+**Skills**: Cross-Chain Security

 [**Start Challenge →**](./challenges/challenge-02-quantum-thief.md)